DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The music box also contains two curled-up pieces of parchment.
 The first parchment shows a basic floor plan split into three rectangles labeled QUARTERS, SHRINE, and ALTAR.
 QUARTERS and SHRINE are connected at the top by a single line, and at the bottom by a double line, which connects both to ALTAR.
 The second parchment contains a list of unfamiliar names beneath the word RECRUITMENT.

 As the players exit the room, the rocking chair begins to rock softly and the music box opens and begins to play.
 The sound of motherly humming floats through the air for two measures, but grows off-key and distorted before coming to a violent, screeching halt.
 The rocking chair then stops rocking.

-### Children’s Room
+### Children's Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 20.</em></span>

-This room is largely as described in **Children’s Room** (p.
+This room is largely as described in **Children's Room** (p.
 215-16).

 ![[Rose and Thorn.png]]

 > [!profile]+ **Profile: Rosavalda "Rose" Durst**
 >
 > **Roleplaying Information**
 > ***Resonance.*** Rose should inspire sympathy for her insecurities and fears, endearment for her dedication to Thorn, and gratitude for her earnest efforts to aid the players.
 >
 > ***Emotions.*** Rose most often feels apprehensive, curious, defiant, or bold.
 >
 > ***Motivations.*** Rose wants to keep Thorn safe and comforted, and to allow their spirits to finally find peace.
 >
 > ***Inspirations.*** When playing Rose, channel Eleven (*Stranger Things*), Matilda (*Matilda*), and Lucy Pevensie (*The Chronicles of Narnia*).
 >
 > **Character Information**
 > ***Persona.*** To the world, Rose is Thorn's fiercest protector.
 To those she trusts, Rose is a lost, fearful, and traumatized young girl.
 >
 > ***Morale.*** In a fight, Rose would plead for peace, but flee with Thorn if that proved impossible.
 >
 > ***Relationships.*** Rose is Thorn Durst's older sister, Walter Durst's half-sibling, and the eldest child of Elisabeth and Gustav Durst.

 > [!profile]+ **Profile: Thornboldt "Thorn" Durst**
 >
 > **Roleplaying Information**
 > ***Resonance.*** Thorn should inspire sympathy for his shyness and fear, and endearment for his childlike joy.
 >
 > ***Emotions.*** Thorn most often feels uncomfortable, joyous, anxious, or terrified.
 >
 > ***Motivations.*** Thorn wants to keep close to Rose and find toys to play with.
 >
 > ***Inspirations.*** When playing Thorn, channel Neville Longbottom (*Harry Potter*) and Piglet (*Winnie the Pooh*).
 >
 > **Character Information**
 ***Persona.*** To the world, Thorn is a frightened young boy who clings to his sister.
 To those he trusts, Thorn is a quietly observant and insightful child.
 >
 > ***Morale.*** In a fight, Thorn would cower and cry, pleading for Rose to rescue him.
 >
 > ***Relationships.*** Thorn is Rose Durst's younger brother, Walter Durst's half-sibling, and the youngest child of Elisabeth and Gustav Durst.

-In life, Rose was a budding wizard who discovered a small spellbook in her father’s library, and took great care in copying the _mending_, _light_, and _shocking grasp_ cantrips into her diary.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup>
+In life, Rose was a budding wizard who discovered a small spellbook in her father's library, and took great care in copying the _mending_, _light_, and _shocking grasp_ cantrips into her diary.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup>

 As the ghost children speak with the players, Thorn levitates one of his toys into the air, which falls and breaks.
 Rose swiftly uses her _mending_ spell to repair it.
-If her use of magic is remarked upon, she shyly shares her diary’s location, which can be found hidden in the cobweb-covered pillowcase on her bed.
+If her use of magic is remarked upon, she shyly shares her diary's location, which can be found hidden in the cobweb-covered pillowcase on her bed.

-In addition to her cantrips, Rose’s aged and faded diary also contains entries regarding her studies, her friends, her younger brother, her nursemaid (“Miss Klara”), and arguments between her mother and father.
+In addition to her cantrips, Rose's aged and faded diary also contains entries regarding her studies, her friends, her younger brother, her nursemaid ("Miss Klara"), and arguments between her mother and father.
 (Rose doesn't know anything about the content of those fights.)

-Rose knows the way down to the basement, but “isn’t supposed to go down there.”
+Rose knows the way down to the basement, but "isn't supposed to go down there."
 If the party convinces her to show them the way, she points them toward the dollhouse, revealing the secret entry.
 In exchange, she asks the players to take her and Thorn's bones with them when they escape, burying them in the garden outside.

 The dollhouse contains small dolls that depict tiny, twisted molds of any characters and creatures currently visible in the house.
 The dolls are made of painted resin.
-Any character looking inside the dollhouse while in Rose and Thorn’s room can see the appropriately-placed dolls of all living creatures within the manor.
+Any character looking inside the dollhouse while in Rose and Thorn's room can see the appropriately-placed dolls of all living creatures within the manor.
 The dollhouse only contains rooms within the house itself, and does not depict the dungeon levels below.

 When the secret door is revealed, Thorn shyly asks the players if he and Rose can accompany them downstairs to aid them, and attempts to possess a friendly player if permitted.
-When Rose or Thorn attempts to possess a player, describe it as “a child’s tiny hand, desperately seeking the touch of another soul.”
+When Rose or Thorn attempts to possess a player, describe it as "a child's tiny hand, desperately seeking the touch of another soul."

 A player possessed by Rose can cast the cantrips in her diary, while a player possessed by Thorn can gain the effects of the _mage hand_ cantrip as an action, without the use of components.
 (The spectral hand is invisible.)

 ### Storage Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 18.</em></span>